You’re finally deciding to clear brush off your property. You have two options; you may use a brush killer or remove the brush organically.

 - Take note of the hard-to-work-on spots, if there are any.
 For instance, an overgrowth entwined with a fence or a rocky terrain.

-- Also, ensure you have a brush disposal plan in place before you proceed to the extraction process.
+- Also, ensure you have a brush disposal plan before proceeding to the extraction process.

 - Composting is a great way to take care of the debris.
-However, you can opt for a rental yard waste dumpster or delay the brush clearing process until the next brush collection day in your area.
+However, you can opt for a rental yard waste dumpster or delay the brush clearing process until your area’s next brush collection day.

 Step two: removal of woody debris